ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 ## Quantum Resistance

-Since the only supported signature scheme, Ed25519, is not quantum resistant, the Roughtime version described in this memo will not survive the advent of quantum computers.
+Since the only supported signature scheme, Ed25519, is not quantum resistant, the Roughtime version described in this document will not survive the advent of quantum computers.
+A later version will have to be devised and implemented before then.

 ## Maintaining Lists of Servers